 Other Document-Printing Options?

 If you ever find yourself without a printer and in need of some printed documents, these options will help you find a place to get what you need fast.
-But what other options are there?
-Where else have you printed in the past?
-When you need something printed fast, where do you go?
-Share your best tips in the comments below!
+They don’t cover 3D printing, so have a look at the best cheap 3D printers if you want to buy one.

 And if you don’t have your own printer yet, check out the best home printers with cheap ink and take a look at our tutorial for setting up and using a printer on Mac, if that’s your computer of choice.